 I’ll show you to methods.

-The first method will use the Active Directory Administrative Console (GUI) the second will be using PowerShell.
+The first method will use the Active Directory Administrative Center Console (GUI) and the second will be using PowerShell.

 In addition, I’ll show you how to quickly check what password policies you have in your domain.

 What is the purpose of Fine Grained Password Policy?

 Active Directory is configured with a single password policy that is applied to all user accounts, this policy is defined in the default domain policy.

 There are times when you need a group of users to have a different password policy.
 For example, you might want to have your privileged accounts (domain admins) have a much stronger password than regular user accounts.